DeltaCream/daredevil/REVISIONS.md

 number of present supervisors (card)

-change the color of employee depending on the number of stats initial two columns for kanban board (Available and Not Available), but can add more as Mehraj wishes (add column) show name, remarks and avatar instead of task, date, and avatar
+change the color of employee depending on the number of stats initial two columns for kanban board (Available and Not Available), but can add more as BA wishes (add column) show name, remarks and avatar instead of task, date, and avatar

 add graphs containing the number of available employees over the course of the day